-Daisy \da(i)-sy\ as a girls' name is pronounced DAY-zee.
+Daisy [daisy] as a girls' name is pronounced DAY-zee.
 It is of Old English origin, and the meaning of Daisy is "day's eye".
 A flower name.
 Often used as a nickname for Margaret, where in France, the flower is called a "marguerite".
 Literary: Henry James named the typical American girl in Europe as Daisy Miller in his story.
 The variant Deyse is common in Brazil.
 Actress Daisy Fuentes.

-Daisy is a very prominent first name for women (#295 out of 4276, Top 7%) and also a very prominent surname for both adults and children (#29133 out of 88799, Top 33%).
+Daisy is a very prominent first name for women (#295 out of 4276, Top 7%) and also a very prominent surname for both adults and children (#34114 out of 150436, Top 23%).
 (2000 U.S. Census)

-Presented below is the baby name popularity of Daisy for girls.
-Daisy reached its highest rank of #60 in the U.S. then, and is at #180 presently.
-(2014 Birth Statistics)
+Daisy reached its highest rank of #60 in the U.S. in the 1880s, and is at #183 presently.
+(2015 Birth Statistics)

 Which version is better?with its variant forms and related girl names.
 Daisey, Daisie, Maisie (#624 via latest list), Maisy (#1144), Margaret (#154), Margy and Rosa (#631) are the prominent varying forms of Daisy (#183 via latest list) ranked in the Top 2000.
 Other variants, like Maiga, are seldom used.
 Adoption of these relations of Daisy was more pronounced among parents during 1890-1899 (usage of 4.9%) and has become significantly less since (usage 0.3%, down 93.6%), with forms such as Rosa becoming less stylish.
 Maisie is the most fashionable name for newborns in this list.